Kennel Cough in Dogs

-Young puppies often suffer the most severe complications that can result from this disease since they have immature immune systems.
-Also at increased risk are older dogs, who may have decreased immune capabilities, pregnant bitches, who also have lowered immunity, and dogs with preexisting respiratory diseases.
+Young puppies often suffer the most severe complications that can result from kennel cough since they have immature immune systems.
+Also at increased risk are older dogs, who may have decreased immune capabilities; pregnant dogs, who also have lowered immunity; and dogs with preexisting respiratory diseases.

-- A persistent cough is the most common symptom
+- A persistent dry cough is the most common symptom

 - Watery nasal discharge

 - In mild cases, dogs are often active and eating normally

 - In severe cases, symptoms progress and can include pneumonia, inappetence, fever, lethargy and even death

 Causes of Kennel Cough in Dogs

 Some of the most common microorganisms that contribute to CIRD are Bordetella bronchiseptica bacteria, canine adenovirus, parainfluenza virus and mycoplasma.
 Any of these organisms, along with a long list of other less common organisms, can cause the symptoms of this disease, alone or in combination.
 Infections with multiple organisms tend to cause the most severe symptoms.

 Dogs often develop clinical signs associated with kennel cough 3-4 days after exposure to a large number of other dogs (e.g., at a boarding facility, shelter or dog show), but it may take up to 10 days.
 Dogs may also experience mild symptoms after receiving the vaccine.